HeyItsRiddhi/CS109Site/index.md

 ## 1 / Problem Statement and Motivation

 Welcome to the Voter Turnout CS109 Data Science Project.
 Race and ethnicity have long played a role in American politics.
 While white or caucasian turnout to the voting polls has eclipsed minority turnout for centuries, minorities hit historic turnout during President Barack Obama’s presidential election.
 This increased focused on ethnicities and race in predicting election results is compounded by the growing diversity of our nation’s population.

 Our goal is to build a classification model that predicts an individual’s voter turnout in the general election, given a set of features that are available in or can be derived from public voting records.
 Specifically, we want to draw conclusions about and better understand the voting behaviors of minorities.

 #### Problem Statement
 Can we:
 1. Use a baseline model, built only with data given by the state of Florida, that predicts an individual’s voter turnout?
 2. Enhance this prediction model by imputing ethnicity
+- Imputation of a person’s ethnicity using a more general classification (i.e. Jewish, Western European, etc).
+- Imputation of a person’s ethnicity using more precise ethnicity and
 3. Determine which variables are most useful in predicting voter turnout
-4. See how voter turnout trends between demographic groups / ethnicities
+4. See voter turnout trends between demographic groups / ethnicities

 #### Motivations